r0zetta/inauthentic_twitter_nov2021/README.md

 An analysis of this account was conducted by botvolution and can be found here: https://twitter.com/botvolution/status/1463108224920571908

 This fake account, disguised as a football fan from London, was heavily participating in the promotion of follow-back spam at the time of initial inspection.
 The account posted many tweets containing long lists of usernames, followed by a meme image, or short piece of text.
 This mechanism, in addition to being used to propagate large follow-back networks, was designed to fish for likes, retweets, and replies.
 And it worked all too well.
 In addition to posting its own follow-back-style tweets, it retweeted similar content, and often replied to follow-back-styled tweets, in order to promote them, or ask for follows.
 Scrolling through the account's timeline, it was observed that the duncanclements6 account repeatedly retweeted the same accounts that were also participating in similar username spam activities.
 A few of these were noted: Star7lt, USARGB, jAlmz5, duckusa, 8_27J, KeysLiisa, VuDeja4, emma6USA.
+The account had just been suspended at the time of writing, but it is unknown whether it was a temporary or permanent suspension.

 At this juncture, it was hypothesised that there must be other accounts participating in this high-volume follow-back behaviour, and that manual analysis would be too cumbersome to identify them all.
+As such, some automation was created to explore this phenomenon, which is detailed in the next section.

 # Methodology
 A rudimentary script was created to search for additional accounts participating in this inauthentic activity.
 The script was designed to perform the following actions: